How to Become a Successful Digital Nomad

 I have been traveling and working around Southeast Asia and Australasia on income from my websites.
 While on the road I have been running a blog called WorkingNomad.com, which is a mix of travelogue and information for others dreaming of making an escape.

-Creating and running websites is not for everyone, although getting started as a website publisher is no longer as big a task as it once was thanks largely to blogging.
+Creating and running websites is not for everyone, although getting started as a website publisher is no longer a big task largely to blogging and social media marketing.

 I run a dozen websites.
-These sites generate income from text ads and affiliate marketing (whereby you promote the goods and services of companies in return for commission).
+These sites generate income from text ads, affiliate marketing (whereby you promote the goods and services of companies in return for commission), and self-publishing of books for sale.

 Here are some ways to make money on the web: